themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 13. Are all tool calls logged with enough context for incident response?
 14. Do red-team tests include tool poisoning, metadata drift, malicious resources, and cross-tool exfiltration?

-This is not bureaucracy.
-This is what it looks like to take agent authority seriously.
+This checklist is a way to make agent authority visible enough to manage.

 ## The real MCP dilemma

 MCP is useful because it makes agents easier to connect to the world.
-That is exactly why it is risky.
+That same property creates the security work.

 The security question is not whether MCP is good or bad.
 The question is whether organizations will treat it with the seriousness they already apply to packages, browser extensions, CI plugins, OAuth apps, and production APIs.

 MCP servers are not passive connectors.
 They can describe tools, expose data, return instructions, request authorization, run locally, call downstream APIs, and change what an agent believes is possible.

-That is not a plugin.

-That is part of the runtime.
+In practice, that makes it part of the runtime.

 The teams that do this well will build an MCP control plane early.
 They will pin and review servers.
 They will minimize scopes.
 They will sandbox local execution.
 They will inspect tool-chain behavior.
 They will log evidence.
 They will test malicious metadata the same way they test malicious input.

-The teams that do this badly will discover the problem later, during an incident, when someone asks a very simple question:
+Teams that leave this unmanaged usually discover the gap later, during an incident, when someone asks a simple question:

 Why did the agent do that?

 And nobody can reconstruct the answer.

-That is the moment MCP stops being an integration convenience and becomes a security program.
+That is when MCP stops being only an integration convenience and becomes part of the security program.